Building a Good Relationship with Your Agent

 Days 3-5: Review and Refine

-- Read your agent's first daily report carefully
+- Read your agent's first weekly report carefully

 - Check the activity feed to see what your agent is doing